Estercade/Project-Inventory-Application/README.md

 ### Features

-- A Node.js server delivering a web application with index, about, contact me, and 404 pages
+- A Node.js server using Express and a PostgreSQL database for inventory management
-- localhost:8080 takes users to index.html
-- localhost:8080/about takes users to about.html
-- localhost:8080/contact-me takes users to contact-me.html
-- 404.html displays any time the user tries to go to a page not listed above
+- View database entry details
+- Add, delete, and edit new database entries using application
+- Search through database items
+- Filter and sort through database items
+- Responsive UI based on browser size with ability to expand and collapse filter bar
+- Dark mode preference detection and dark mode toggle

 ## Built using